iiasa/message-ix-models/doc/install.rst

     $ mix-models config show

 The above commands will work as of :mod:`message_ix` 3.0 and in subsequent versions.
-Please read through the output ``mix-models`` :mod:`~.message_ix_models.cli` command to understand the different CLI options and what you can do with them.
-You can also study its `documentation page <https://docs.messageix.org/projects/models/en/latest/cli.html>`_ online.
+Please read through the output of the :doc:`mix-models command <cli_help>` to understand the different CLI options and what you can do with them.